Magnetic D-brane solitons: skyrmion strings ending on a N\'eel wall in chiral magnets: Abstract

 \section{Abstract}

 Magnetic skyrmions extended to three dimensions form string-like objects whose fundamental role remains largely unexplored.
 We show that skyrmion strings can terminate on a Néel-type domain wall (DW), realizing a magnetic analogue of a Dirichlet(D)-brane soliton.
-While an isolated Néel DW tends to rotate into a Bloch DW, the Néel DW is stabilized when a skyrmion string ends on it.
+While an isolated Néel DW tends to rotate into a Bloch DW, the Néel DW is stabilized when a skyrmion string ends on it, by being transformed into a trumpet.
 Unlike field-theory D-branes, the Bloch-type DMI produces linear rather than logarithmic DW bending, and the strings retain finite width far from the DW, circumventing singular behavior.
-Furthermore, the repulsive interaction between strings allows periodic multi-junction solutions, yielding a square lattice of alternating strings and local DW deformations.
+Furthermore, the repulsive interaction between strings allows periodic multi-junction solutions, yielding a square lattice of alternating strings and local DW deformations as well as separating Bloch points.
 These results establish magnetic skyrmion strings as fundamental strings that can end on a D-brane.